gomgom/flutter_language_pickers/README.md

 It makes language select pickers for you in Flutter.
 You can use it freely in lots of ways.

 And specially thanks to Figen Güngör([@figengungor](https://github.com/figengungor)), who is opened the source code of '[country_pickers](https://pub.dartlang.org/packages/country_pickers)'.
-Lots of source codes are from [country_pickers GitHub Repository](https://github.com/figengungor/country_pickers), specially thanks to 'Figen Güngör'.
-I used his code, so works are very easy.
+Lots of source codes are from [country_pickers GitHub Repository](https://github.com/figengungor/country_pickers), so works are very easy.
 Thanks again.

 ![](art/example.gif)